 We distribute more than 150,000 blood products (red cells, platelets and plasma units) annually.
 Ensuring a safe blood supply for our region remains our top priority.
 As a champion for community wellness, SDBB has a wide variety of community partnerships that extend our reach.
 For example, in 2020, we partnered to establish Southern California's first non-profit milk bank, the University of California Health Milk Bank.

 SDBB partners with more than 100 researchers on projects related to cancer, regenerative medicine, and general health.
 An exciting initiative on the horizon is Precision Blood™.
-SDBB will soon be partnering with San Diego hospitals to more precisely match blood products through a target DNA sequencing-based genotype method.
+SDBB is partnering with San Diego hospitals to more precisely match blood products through a targeted DNA sequencing-based genotype method.
 The objective is to improve patient outcomes and usher in a new standard of medicine.

 The next 70 years will be filled with innovation, community partnership, and an indelible passion for Saving Lives Today and Improving Life Tomorrow.